tjitze/ranked-programming/README.md

 * [spelling_correction.rkt](https://github.com/tjitze/ranked-programming/blob/master/examples/spelling_correction.rkt) Spelling correction (using [google-10000-english-no-swears.txt](https://github.com/tjitze/ranked-programming/blob/master/examples/google-10000-english-no-swears.txt) as dictionary).

 These examples can be downloaded and opened (or copy-pasted into the definitions panel) directly in the DrRacket editor.

+# Contact

+Please contact me if you have questions or suggestions (tjitze@gmail.com).
+Contributions are welcome.

+# License

+RankPL is licensed under the MIT license.